 What differentiates healthy bread from unhealthy bread is not its colour, but rather the way it was made and what it was made from.
 The quality of bread is determined by the format of the grains, the type of flour used and the way the bread was prepared.
 Even brown bread can be made from refined flour and loaded with additives and preservatives, making it a less-than-ideal option.
 In fact, manufacturers will sometimes add colouring agents and molasses to darken the colour of their refined white bread to help them appear like healthier options.

 Brown Rice vs. White Rice

 Brown rice has long been touted as superior to white rice, however, that is certainly not the case.
 The major difference between brown and white rice is that brown rice is a whole grain, as it contains the bran and germ, while white rice has had the bran and germ removed from the grain.
-Although this may sound like a good thing, the bran and germ present on brown rice actually contain many anti-nutrients, such as phytic acid, which can make it hard for our bodies to break down and absorb the nutrients present.
-Therefore, for many, white rice is much more easily digested and absorbed than brown rice, and can serve a great source of energy.
+Although this may sound like a good thing, the bran and germ present in brown rice actually contain many anti-nutrients, such as phytic acid, which can make it hard for our bodies to break down and absorb the nutrients present.
+Therefore, for many, white rice is much more easily digested and absorbed than brown rice, and can serve as a great source of energy.

 When opting for white rice, be sure to choose the most unprocessed versions available; basmati, jasmine, short-grain or long-grain are ideal.

 The difference between brown eggs and white eggs has nothing to do with nutrition, it simply has to do with the type of hen they were laid from.
 The colour of an egg’s shell depends on the breed of hen and can range from white, cream, brown, blue, and green.
 Generally speaking, white eggs are laid by white-feathered chickens with white or light-coloured earlobes while brown ones are laid by brown-feathered chickens with red earlobes.